Melanoma

 Melanoma cancer registrations and deaths

-Source: Ministry of Health – New Zealand Cancer Registry (latest data is for 2021), New Zealand Mortality Collection (latest data is for 2018).
+Source: New Zealand Cancer Registry (latest available data is for 2022), New Zealand Mortality Collection (latest available data is for 2020).

 Definition: Melanoma is defined as melanoma of the skin registrations (ICD-10 C43) in the New Zealand Cancer Registry.
 Rates are per 100,000 people, and have been age-standardised to the WHO world standard population.